Benefits Of LGBTQ Therapy

 Helpful statistics

 Living as part of the LGBTQ community can come with unique challenges due to pervasive homophobia, transphobia, and heterosexism.
 These factors can lead to social stigma, minority stress, and the increased risk of violence.
 Bullying, discrimination, and a lack of family acceptance or outright rejection are common LGBTQ youth-related problems.
-Seeking the services of a licensed therapist who specializes in working with the LGBTQ+ community can be a valuable source of support and guidance for individuals who identify as queer—particularly those who are younger.
+Seeking counseling from a licensed therapist who specializes in working with the LGBTQ+ community can be a valuable source of support and guidance for individuals who identify as queer—particularly those who are younger.
 Many studies and surveys have indicated the prevalence of discrimination and its mental health effects on queer people, including the following:

 - A survey from The Trevor Project found that 45% of youth who identify as LGBTQIA+ considered suicide or experienced suicidal ideation in 2022.